r-mohammadi1/second-skin/README.md

 # second-skin
-SecondSkin is a command line pronoun testing tool written in C
+SecondSkin is a command line pronoun testing tool written in C. Currently a work in progress.